Jack Lambert (American football): Legacy

-While Lambert's number, 58, is one of many jersey numbers "unofficially retired" by the team (the Steelers have retired three jersey numbers-number 70, 75 and 32, worn by Ernie Stautner, Joe Greene and Franco Harris respectively), his jersey number has perhaps gotten the most attention out of all such jersey numbers.
+Lambert's number, 58, is one of many jersey numbers "unofficially retired" by the team.
+The Steelers have only retired three jersey numbers: 70, 75 and 32, worn by Ernie Stautner, Joe Greene and Franco Harris respectively.
+Lambert’s jersey number has perhaps gotten the most attention out of all jersey numbers not officially retired.
 When Lambert retired, he reportedly told the equipment manager that he was not to issue number 58 again.
 Lambert later fought with the equipment manager outside of the facility because of a misunderstanding about his number.